The Future Is So Bright You’ll Need Shades!

-A maximum of 45 semester hours may be funded in one year at approximately $3465 per person for the top bright futures scholarship.
+NOTE: A maximum of 45 credit hours may be funded in one academic year.

 The top scholarship awards students with an SAT score of 1290 or ACT score of 29 and higher.
-The Florida Medallion Scholarship awarded students with an SAT score of 1170 and ACT score of 26.
-In addition, there are weighted GPA minimums of 3.50 for the Florida Academic Scholars Award and a 3.00 GPA for the Florida Medallion Scholars Award and higher and community service hour requirements.
+The Florida Medallion Scholarship awards students with an SAT score of 1170 and an ACT score of 26.
+In addition, there are weighted GPA minimums of 3.50 for the Florida Academic Scholars Award and 100 community service hours and a 3.00 GPA for the Florida Medallion Scholars Award and 75 service hours.

-For more information on USF Bright Futures scholarship award requirements, more information on the Bright Futures scholarship.
+For more information on USF Bright Futures scholarship award requirements click here.